Qordobacode/Cli-qor/README.md

   qor [COMMAND] [OPTIONS]

 Application Commands:
-    - init       Init configuration from stdin or from file if path to it would be provided as an argument
+    - init       Init configuration from stdin or from file if path to it would be provided as an argument.

     - push       Push all local  files to the Qordoba project.  source Supported flags: